 Because of the lower alloying element requirements for duplex steels, they are often lower in cost than traditional stainless alloys and because of the higher strength, thinner sections of duplex steel may be used, reducing both cost and weight.
 However, duplex steels are prone to the precipitation of intermetallic phases because of their higher molybdenum and chromium content.
-More specifically, the sigma phase is a hard phase, and has a negative impact on the corrosion resistance and toughness.
+More specifically, the sigma phase is a hard phase and has a negative impact on corrosion resistance and toughness.
 If an excess of the sigma phase is present, the alloy properties are reduced below values which are practical for use.

-TEAM™ Pegasus is the ideal tool to be paired with EDS-EBSD for the characterization of the duplex steel’s microstructure and for measuring phase fractions present to establish if a particular alloy and heat treatment method produces a useful duplex steel product.
+TEAM™ Pegasus is the ideal tool to be paired with EDS-EBSD for the characterization of the duplex steel’s microstructure and for measuring phase fractions present to establish if a particular alloy and heat treatment method produce a useful duplex steel product.
 TEAM stands for Texture and Elemental Analytical Microscopy and involves two methods operating together for better characterization.

 In the analysis described in this application note, duplex steel alloy samples were subjected to heat treatments at one of three temperatures (800°C, 900°C, and 1000°C) for 2 hours then prepared for EBSD analysis.
 TEAM™ Pegasus was used to collect, manage, and analyze data from the three samples.

 A TEAM™ Pegasus project was created for data collection.
 Austenite (face-centered cubic), Ferrite (body-centered cubic), and sigma (tetragonal) structures were chosen.
 Figure 1 shows the representative patterns.
 The 3-Click workflow in TEAM™ was applied for imaging the area of interest, gathering the collective EDS-EBSD dataset and reviewing the data.

 Figure 1.
 EBSD patterns from the a) ferrite, b) austenite, and c) sigma phases